HRW-VRAR/EscapeRoom/README.md

 Scripts:
 - Assets/RDL/Security_Pack/Scripts/scr_camera.cs
-  - Attached to the swivel of the CCTV cameras
+  - Attached to the swivel of the CCTV cameras, replacing existing script
   - Allows the CCTV camera POV to be activated by calling activateCamera()
   - Optionally allows automatic rotation (disabled because this would cause issues in VR)
 - Assets/CharacterScript.cs